What are Normal Testosterone Levels by Age in Men & Women? - Balance My Hormones TRT in the UK

 15 to 16 years100-1,200Less than 7-75

-Normal testosterone levels in women
+What are normal testosterone levels in men?

-19 years and older8-60
+19 years and older15.0–70.0

-Doctors may also measure testosterone levels alongside Tanner staging, this is where the Tanner scale will track the visual development of children during puberty according to five stages rather than a person’s specific age range.
 An example of this stage II, relates to when the growth of a boy’s testicles or the development of breast buds in a girl, it does not refer to the age of the boy/girl.
-You can use our testosterone calculator to convert the above units.

 The Tanner scale indicates the following levels of testosterone as healthy: